 Online Ballot Access allows all registered voters and voters with disabilities to access their specific ballot from home using the internet.
 It's compatible with accessibility software, utilizes closed captioning and allows for navigation without the use of a mouse.

 Simply enter your name and date of birth to view and mark your ballot.
 Voters can review and change their ballot choices before printing.
 Use the downloadable ballot envelope or the envelope you received in the mail to return your printed ballot.
 During elections, the Online Voter Guide is available here:

 Accessible Voting Units (AVU) create a simple, secure voting experience for voters of all ages and voters with disabilities.
-AVUs provide audio and high-contrast text options as well as lap paddles and sip and puff options.
+AVUs provide audio and high-contrast text options as well as plug-ins to accommodate lap paddles and sip and puff devices.

 AVUs are available at the Elections Division office 18 days prior to an election.
 Kitsap County also transports AVUs to locations throughout the county in the weeks leading up to an election.

 Kitsap County works with its Voter Access Advisory Committee to ensure our programs and services meet the needs of voters with disabilities.
 The Voter Access Advisory Committee is comprised of a diverse group of Kitsap County residents representing numerous advocacy groups, Kitsap County employees and the county Auditor.